 How should you apply wax?

-If you choose to utilize wax for your protection needs, we've got some general pointers for best practices.
+If you choose to utilize wax for your paint-protection needs, we've got some general pointers for best practices.
 We suggest applying any kind of wax (whether it’s a spray, cream or paste) with an applicator pad.
 Also, it’s best to make sure you’re working in a shaded area and surface is cool to the touch.
 Working one panel at a time, apply a thin coat of wax with an applicator pad.
 Allow enough time for the wax to haze, usually 5-10 minutes.
 Then, after it’s hazed, buff the surface to a beautiful shine with a soft microfiber towel.
 Repeat the process on each panel until you’ve finished the entire car.

-How should you apply sealant?
+How should you apply ceramics?

 In the video above, the left side of your screen is coated with Radiant.
 The right side is uncoated.
 Notice how the water on the right side kind of lingers, while the water on the left side sheets right off.
 This is the hydrophobic properties of Radiant in action.
 It creates a super-slick surface that nothing wants to stick to.
 It provides 2-3 months of protection without all of the wax-on, wax-off hassle.

 For some, it might boil down to the simplest question: Which is better?
 Well, it’s sort of up to personal preference, but more importantly: how the car is used.
 If you’re headed to a car show or maybe a photo shoot, wax is probably your best bet.
 It provides a warm glow and depth to your vehicle’s painted surfaces.
-But if the car is your daily driver, sees lots of time on the road, maybe gets parked outdoors most of the day while you’re at work – you might want to consider switching to a silica-based sealant for your protection needs.
+But if the car is your daily driver, sees lots of time on the road, maybe gets parked outdoors most of the day while you’re at work – you might want to consider switching to a ceramic-based sealant or coating for your protection needs.
 The ease of use paired with its low maintenance needs make it the clear choice for cars that get driven on a daily basis.

 Comments will be approved before showing up.